-Watches and medical alert bracelets may be worn.
-Bangles, bracelets, rings are not allowed.

-Only plain gold/silver or small birth-stone studs may be worn, and only one must be worn in each ear lobe.
-A single stud may be worn.

-No visible piercings (other than ear lobes) are permitted e.g. no piercings of the nose, tongue, eyebrows.
+- Watches and medical alert bracelets may be worn - · Bangles, bracelets and rings are not allowed - A Kara (a steel bracelet) maybe worn by those who observe the Sikh faith.
+This will be sanctioned by the Principal on enrolment - Only plain gold/silver or small birth-stone studs (maximum diameter 4mm) or plain silver or gold standard sleepers (10mm) may be worn.
+Only one stud/sleeper must be worn in each ear lobe.
+A single stud may be worn - No visible piercings (other than ear lobes) are permitted e.g., no piercings of the nose, tongue, eyebrows - No visible body art.

-No visible body art e.g. visible tattoos, temporary body art is permitted.
+Headphones: (in ear, over ear, bone-conducting and sunglasses with headphones): Not to be worn during the school day unless directed by teacher or unless specified in the PPL.

-Casual Clothes Dress Code: From time to time the College invites students to wear casual clothes to school.
+Casual Clothes Dress Code: From time to time, the College invites students to wear casual clothes to school.
 On these occasions we seek to be clear about the expectations that we have in relation to what is and is not appropriate.